mgelster/graphQLKS/ui/README.md

-# GRANDstack Starter - UI
+# GRAPHKS Starter - UI

 This directory contains a React app (bootstrapped with Create React App) that uses Apollo Client to query a GraphQL API.